Setting boundaries gives you control over your life and your time, and protects you from manipulation and doing things you don’t want to do.

 How to Set Boundaries

-In what way can you set boundaries.
+In what way can you set boundaries?
+How to set boundaries to protect your emotional and menial well-being?
 How to let people know what you accept and what you do not accept?

 - Use the word ‘NO’ when appropriate.
 There are times where you should cooperate and say ‘YES’.
 You need to use your common sense.